 - If your boat has a cooking area, make sure there is one extinguisher in the zone.

 - The gathering spot is where fires are likely to occur due to the food, trash, and lighters.

-Be noted that extinguishers should be kept away from damages.
+Be noted that extinguishers should be kept away from damage.
 Don’t expose them to high-traffic areas or harsh conditions.

 How to Mount and Maintain Fire Extinguishers